nathanfaucett/js-methods/README.md

 methods
 =======

-Node.js supported methods for the browser and node.j
+Node.js supported methods for the browser and node.js